 Exhibitions & Collections

-These exhibitions are generously funded, in part, by the Texas Commission on the Arts, the National Endowment for the Arts, the Wesley W. Washburn, M.D. and Lulu L. Smith, M.D.
-Endowment Fund, the C. Homer and Edith Fuller Chambers Charitable Foundation, the City of Beaumont, and the members of the Art Museum of Southeast Texas.
+Japheth Asiedu-Kwarteng: Burden of Proof is generously funded in part by awards from the Texas Commission on the Arts, the National Endowment for the Arts, the Edaren Foundation, the City of Beaumont, the Wesley W. Washburn, M.D. and Lulu L. Smith, M.D.
+Endowment Fund, the C. Homer and Edith Fuller Chambers Charitable Foundation, Beaumont CVB, Jefferson County and the members of the Art Museum of Southeast Texas.

 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov.